How to Monitor Aerospike with OpenTelemetry

 Viewing the metrics collected

-If you followed the steps detailed above, the following Aerospike metrics will now be delivered to your OTel destination.
+If you follow the steps detailed above, the following Aerospike metrics will now be delivered to your OTel destination.

 observIQ’s monitoring technology is a game changer for organizations that care about performance and efficiency.
-If you’re using Vault, our solutions can make a significant difference in your infrastructure monitoring.
+If you’re using Vault, our solutions can significantly impact your infrastructure monitoring.
 Follow this space to keep up with all our future posts and simplified configurations for various sources.
-For questions, requests, and suggestions, reach out to our support team at support@observIQ.com.
+For questions, requests, and suggestions, contact our support team at support@observIQ.com.